openboxes/openboxes/docs/admin-guide/upgrading/index.md

 * [x] You are NOT upgrading from v0.8.x to v0.9.x release
 * [x] You have deployed the application to Tomcat 9

-!!! note
+    ??? note

           You can still use Tomcat 8.5, but the commands below assume that you are using Tomcat 9.

-!!! tip

-    Whether you're upgrading or migrating ALWAYS backup your database just in case something goes awry.

 ## Instructions

 ### 1. Backup Database

+!!! important

+    Whether you're upgrading or migrating ALWAYS backup your database just in case something goes awry.

 === "SSH/SCP"

-    !!!note "Assumptions"
+    ??? note "Assumptions"
         * Credentials are configured in ~/.my.cnf (otherwise include credentials as arguments)

     1. SSH to your application server (or database server if you're using distributed deployment)